 For worship leaders, selecting songs and song order for a time of praise and worship is vital.
-It gives life and direction to the time of praise and worship, yet many times it’s thrown together, as we say to ourselves while planning: “this song is my jam” or “they know these ones” and done.
+It gives life and direction to the time of praise and worship.
+Unfortunately, many times it’s thrown together, and we plan by saying: “this song is my jam” or “they know these ones” and done.
 If this is the case, there’s more at stake than we realize because praise and worship provides a space for encounter with God and a deepening of that relationship.
 It’s an opportunity with eternal consequences for conversion and evangelization, to draw us closer to God.
 While there’s nothing wrong with simply picking a few songs and playing through them, something powerful happens when you approach the time of praise and worship as a cohesive journey of prayer.
-It’s easy to just focus on the dynamics of the songs themselves, but there are two additional areas to think through: the direction of lyrics and the space between songs - the transitions.
+It’s easy to just focus on picking songs and the dynamics of the songs within themselves, but there are two additional areas to think through: the direction of lyrics and the space between songs - the transitions.

 Direction of Lyrics

 In the video below, Jeremy Riddle gives four different types of songs, in order that you’d select them according to the content of their lyrics:

 Songs of Invitation